meerens/shecodes-plus/README.md

 This is my first attempt at better documenting my progress and capturing lessons learnt, so I ask that you be kind and keep in mind that I'm still learning 👩🏼‍💻😀

-The application itself isn't fully responsive as we haven't covered that yet, but I managed to create something that should display nicely on your desktop/laptop and most mobile devices 🤞🏼
+The application is responsive but not perfect.
+We haven't covered all the content but I managed to create something that should display nicely on your desktop/laptop and most mobile devices 🤞🏼

 Link to app:
 to be added upon course completion